theiagen/public_health_bioinformatics/docs/contributing/doc_contribution.md

 A brief description of the documentation structure is as follows:

 - `docs/` - Contains the Markdown files for the documentation.
-    - `index.md` - The home page for the PHB documentation.
-    - `contributing_guide.md` - This file.
     - `assets/` - Contains images and other files used in the documentation.
-        - `basespace_fetch/` - Contains images for the BaseSpace_Fetch workflow.
-        - `characterization/` - Contains workflow diagrams for the characterization workflows AND the template QC check tables for those workflows.
-        - `create_terra_table/` - Contains images for the Create_Terra_Table workflow.
+        - `figures/` - Contains images, figures, and workflow diagrams used in the documentation.
+For workflows that contain many images (such as BaseSpace_Fetch), it is recommended to create a subdirectory for the workflow.
-        - `freyja/` - Contains images for the Freyja workflow.
+        - `files/` - Contains files that are used in the documentation.
+This may include example outputs or templates.
+For workflows that contain many files (such as TheiaValidate), it is recommended to create a subdirectory for the workflow.
+        - `logos/` - Contains Theiagen logos and symbols used int he documentation.
         - `metadata_formatters/` - Contains the most up-to-date metadata formatters for our submission workflows.
-        - `misc_files/` - Contains example outputs and various other files used in the documentation.
-        - `phylo_diagrams/` - Contains images for the phylogenetic workflows.
-        - `standalone/` - Contains images for the standalone workflows.
-        - `theiavalidate/` - Contains example input and outputs for the TheiaValidate workflow.
-        - `new_workflow_template.md` - A template for new workflow pages.
+        - `new_workflow_template.md` - A template for adding a new workflow page to the documentation.
-        - `Theiagen-Logo-White.png` - The Theiagen logo in white
-        - `Theiagen-Symbol-Standard-01.png` - The Theiagen symbol in standard colors
-        - `Workflow_Relationships_dark.png` - A diagram showing the relationships between the various workflows suitable for dark mode
-        - `Workflow_Relationships.png` - A diagram showing the relationships between the various workflows suitable for light mode
+    - `contributing/` - Contains the Markdown files for our contribution guides, such as this file
     - `javascripts/` - Contains JavaScript files used in the documentation.
         - `tablesort.js` - A JavaScript file used to enable table sorting in the documentation.
+    - `overrides/` - Contains HTMLs used to override theme defaults
+        - `main.html` - Contains the HTML used to display a warning when the latest version is not selected
     - `stylesheets/` - Contains CSS files used in the documentation.
         - `extra.css` - A custom CSS file used to style the documentation; contains all custom theme elements (scrollable tables, resizable columns, Theiagen colors), and custom admonitions.
     - `workflows/` - Contains the Markdown files for each workflow, organized into subdirectories by workflow category
     - `workflows_overview/` - Contains the Markdown files for the overview tables for each display type: alphabetically, by applicable kingdom, and by workflow type.
+    - `index.md` - The home/landing page for our documentation.

 ### Adding a Page for a New Workflow {#new-page}